 Benefits of Yoga Nidra on sleep

 For people whose nervous system is in a state of permanent stress, falling asleep can be a challenge.
 But by learning to reduce sympathetic activity, sleep can over time improve.
 In this respect, Yoga Nidra is so effective that people suffering from stress often fall asleep while practising.
+If falling asleep while practicing is a problem for you, read my article on how to stay awake during yoga nidra.

 Yoga Nidra, also improves the quality of night sleep.
 Many regular users of Yoga Nidra find that they need to sleep less.
 Swami Satyananda is supposed to have said that one hour of Yoga Nidra is equal to four hours of sleep.
 This is something many yoga teachers like to quote.
 But it is a bold claim and I have not seen any evidence that supports it.